 To use the webhook feature while still in beta, you need to request access.
 If you’d like to do so, please email us at firstname.lastname@example.org with a short description of how you’d like to use the feature so we can make sure your use case is well supported!

 How the feature works:

-You can pull incoming webhook data into a flow to use as data in the flow by using the Webhook Import step that is now available in your builder.
-Initially you’ll need to mock out the data that it is using, as it cannot pull data in while the flow is a draft.
+You can pull incoming webhook data into a flow to use as data in the flow by using the Receive from webhook step that is now available in your builder.
+Initially, you’ll need to mock out the data that it is using, as it cannot pull data in while the flow is a draft.
 Once your flow is published, and catching webhooks, the mocked data will be replaced with the real data from each request.
 Read more here: https://parabola.io/sources/webhook-input

-When you publish a flow, you’ll see a Webhook option on the right sidebar, which is where you will grab the URL to give to your other service.
+When you publish a flow, you’ll see a link to “Configure webhooks”.
+Click to enable webhooks on your flow and then copy the URL to give to your other service.
 There is also a graph of the requests and responses.